DSharpPlus/DSharpPlus/docs/articles/nightly.md

 # But I'm running Linux!

-If you're running on linux, you'll have to do the following to add the MyGet feed to your NuGet sources.
+If you're running Linux, you'll have to do the following to add the MyGet feed to your NuGet sources.

 ### 1. Locate NuGet.config
-The file should be located in your .nuget/NuGet folder, found inside of your user folder.
+This file should be located in your .nuget/NuGet directory, found inside of your user folder.
 Once you find it, use your preferred text editor or download it to your computer (if you're on a VPS) to edit the file.
 The file should look similar to this:
 ![NuGet.config Example](https://i.imgur.com/qvbjJo8.png)

 ### 2. Edit NuGet.config